ataylor89/Python/oop.md

 Object oriented programming does not slow a program down or cause it to use too much memory.

-The efficiency of a proram is connected to the efficiency of the source code and the efficiency of the compiler or interpreter.
+The efficiency of a program is connected to the efficiency of the source code and the efficiency of the compiler or interpreter.

 The efficiency of a program is not connected to object oriented programming.